Toxic (song): Cover versions

 American singer-songwriter Ingrid Michaelson covered "Toxic" regularly on her 2010 Everybody Tour.
 A cover version by The Hit Crew was used in the 2010 video game Just Dance 2.
 Michaelson's version ends with her and the band doing a dance break set to Spears' original song.
 American pop band Selena Gomez & the Scene performed a tribute to Spears during their 2011 We Own the Night Tour.
 The medley of hits included "...Baby One More Time", "(You Drive Me) Crazy", "Oops!...
 I Did It Again", "I'm a Slave 4 U" and "Toxic", mixed similar to the "Chris Cox Megamix" included in Greatest Hits: My Prerogative.
 They also performed a cover of "Hold It Against Me".
 During her debut on season 3 of American TV singing show The Voice in 2012, American singer Melanie Martinez sang "Toxic" playing an acoustic guitar and a tambourine with her foot.
 Three of the judges, Adam Levine, CeeLo Green, and Blake Shelton, hit the "I Want You" button for her.
 In 2014, David J covered "Toxic" featuring Sasha Grey.
 On December 2, 2016, Madonna covered the song during a live concert broadcast through Facebook Live.

 The song was also covered in 2019 by Scottish singer Nina Nesbitt and the queercore band Dog Park Dissidents.
 The song is also included in the "Backstage Romance" number of the stage musical Moulin Rouge!, where it is sung in a medley with "Bad Romance", "Tainted Love", "Seven Nation Army", and "Sweet Dreams (Are Made of This)".

 In 2021, the duo Altégo posted a snippet of a mashup of "Toxic" and Ginuwine's "Pony" on TikTok, that quickly went viral.
 In January 2022, the mashup was completed and officially released through Sony Music Entertainment under the title "Toxic Pony", being credited to Altégo, Spears and Ginuwine.
 The mashup reached number 40 on the Billboard Pop Airplay chart.
 English singer Mabel recorded an acoustic version of "Toxic" for the Apple Music edition of her second studio album, About Last Night… (2022).
 In 2022, Spanish singer Lola Índigo covered the song during her Teatro Eslava Madrid concert.
 American singer Beyoncé sampled the song at the opening night of her Renaissance World Tour (2023).

 In November 2023, Irish singer Lisa Hannigan covered the song for the 5th season of the TV show Fargo.

 In January 2025, K-Pop singers Yeji from ITZY, Giselle from Aespa and Julie from Kiss Of Life covered the song during a live performance at the 2024 MBC Music Festival.

+In January 2026, artists KiNG MALA and Audrey Nuna released a cover of the song for Valorant's first season thematic of 2026.
+It appears in the cinematic Why We Fight Back.